Guide

 Best Calorie Counter Apps in 2026: Tested and Ranked

-The best calorie counter and calorie counting apps for 2026, ranked after a 90-day dietitian-reviewed test cycle.
+The best calorie counter and calorie counting apps for 2026, ranked after a 120-day dietitian-reviewed test cycle.
 Includes AI, free, and condition-specific picks.

-The phrase “best calorie counter” has become almost meaningless — every app claims it.
-To answer the question for 2026, we ran the eight most-recommended apps through a 90-day protocol with weighed reference meals, dual-reviewer scoring, and an eight-week adherence panel.
+The phrase “best calorie counter” has become almost meaningless, every app claims it.
+To answer the question for 2026, we ran the eight most-recommended apps through a 120-day CCS protocol with weighed reference meals, dual-reviewer scoring, and an twelve-week adherence panel.
 The methodology covers the protocol in full.

 Quick answer: the best calorie counting app overall

-Welling holds the #1 position for 2026 with the highest accuracy (±1.9% mean error on calories), the fastest photo logging, and the strongest eight-week adherence we have measured.
-It is an AI-first tracker — log a meal by photo, voice note, or short description.
+Welling holds the #1 position for 2026 with the highest accuracy (±0.9% mean error on calories), the fastest photo logging, and the strongest twelve-week adherence we have measured.
+It is an AI-first tracker, log a meal by photo, voice note, or short description.

 For the head-to-head data, see our compare hub.